-Not surprisingly, sales personnel often find themselves scouting for sales opportunities outside the conventional terrains of the sales department.
-Most of the times, marketing leads are their first go-to.
-As a salesperson, you would have a routine habit of running through the web, newspapers, TV, flyers and other media to find out whether there are any profitable marketing opportunities out there.
+Most of the time, identifying marketing leads are their first go-to.
+As a sales team member, you would have a routine habit of running through the web, newspapers, TV, flyers, and other media to find out whether there are any profitable marketing opportunities out there.

 Let’s say you run a website about the hospitality business.
 You have a hotel and you want customers, so how do you identify your qualified leads?